The deadline for applications has been extended to 6pm, Monday 8th November 2021.

 Please include NStEP Student Associate Internships in the subject line.

-Deadline for receipt of applications is 12 noon, Monday 25th October 2021.
+Deadline for receipt of applications is 6pm, Monday 8th November 2021

-Interviews will be held on the week commencing 8th November 2021.
+Interviews will be held later in November.
 This may be subject to change.
 Dates and times will be confirmed with shortlisted applicants after the closing date.